reena96/random_code_generator/README.md

-We have created a generator that creates syntactically correct but semantically meaningless Java application.
+We have created a java code generator algorithm that creates syntactically correct but semantically meaningless Java application.
-We have to build a grammar based off on which we have programmed our Random Code Generator.
+We have built a grammar for the production rules of javac based off on which we have programmed our Random Code Generator.

 Existing Random Code Base generators: https://blog.takipi.com/java-bullshifier-generate-massive-random-code-bases/

-## How to Run
+## How to Run ode.

 #### Run /src/main/java/generator/Main.java ####
 #### The newly created classes and interfaces will be created in the package of /src/main/java/newlyGeneratedCode ####